deltaDAO/nautilus/README.md

 # Nautilus

-A script library that enables configurable automated publishing and consumption of assets in any ocean ecosystem.
+A script library helping to navigate the OCEAN, by enabling configurable automated publishing and consumption of assets in any [Ocean Protocol](https://oceanprotocol.com) ecosystem.

 - [Configuration](#configuration)
 - [Automated Publishing](#automated-publishing)